 - the Financial Committee which reviews the following themes: economic analyses and forecasts, cost of the resource, liquidity risk, rate risk and counterparty risk on the Group's various perimeters and subsidiaries.
-Changes in RCI Holding's balance sheet and profit & loss account are also analyzed to make necessary adjustments to intra-Group transfer prices, - the Capital and Liquidity Committee which steers the funding plan and ensures that the Group's solvency level enables it to ensure its development while meeting the expectations of the various stakeholders (regulators, rating agencies, investors, shareholder) and maintaining good resilience to stress scenarios, - the Credit Committee which validates commitments beyond the authority of subsidiaries and of the Group's Head of commitments, - the Performance Committee for "Retail and Wholesale Risks" aspects.
-It assesses the quality of customer production and subsidiaries' performance as regards recovery and targets.
+Changes in RCI Holding's balance sheet and profit & loss account are also analyzed to make necessary adjustments to intra-Group transfer prices, - the Capital and Liquidity Committee which steers the funding plan and ensures that the Group's solvency level enables it to ensure its development while meeting the expectations of the various stakeholders (regulators, rating agencies, investors, shareholder) and maintaining good resilience to stress scenarios, - the Credit Committee which validates commitments beyond the authority of subsidiaries and of the Group's Head of commitments, - the Credit Risk Committee.
+It assesses the quality of customer production and subsidiaries' performance as regards recovery and targets, and analyzes the cost of risk for the Group and the main countries.
 On dealer network activity, it reviews changes in outstandings and stock rotation indicators as well as changes in the classification of dealerships and outstandings, - the Regulatory Committee which reviews major changes in regulations, prudential oversight and action plans, and validates internal rating models and the associated management system, - the Internal Control, Operational Risk and Ethics & Compliance Committee manages the whole of the Group's internal control system, checks its quality and related mechanisms and adapts resources, systems and procedures.
 It details, runs and monitors the principles of the operational risk management policy and the principles of the compliance monitoring system.
-It monitors changes in action plans.
-An Internal Control, Operational Risks and Compliance Committee operates in RCI Banque group subsidiaries. - the New Product Committee which validates new products before they are put on the market, ensuring in particular that new products comply with the Group's commercial policy, the Group's budgetary requirements, legislation applicable locally, and the Group's risk governance.
+It monitors the progress in action plans.
+An Internal Control, Operational Risks and Compliance Committee operates in RCI Banque group subsidiaries. - the New Product Committee which validates new products before they are put on the market, ensuring in particular that new products comply with the Group's commercial policy, the Group's budgetary requirements, legislation applicable locally, the protection of the client's interest and the Group's risk governance. - the IT Committee, which monitors major projects and validates IT guidelines, taking into account the associated risks.